FAQ

 - To reduce the amount of waste through reuse or recovery (recycling)

-Appliances with this marking may not be disposed of with residual waste, but must be returned to the responsible manufacturer or importer for recycling via the collection points of the local authorities.
+Devices with this marking may not be disposed of with residual waste, but must be returned to the responsible manufacturer or importer for recycling via the collection points of the local authorities.

-Appliances with this marking may not be disposed of with residual waste, but must be returned to the responsible manufacturer or importer for recycling via the collection points of the local authorities.
+Devices with this marking may not be disposed of with residual waste, but must be returned to the responsible manufacturer or importer for recycling via the collection points of the local authorities.

 Consumers and ElektroG